bshk003/hip-rl/README.md

   <img src="square_2.png" width="250px"/>
 </div>

-On a $n$-by-$n$ board for $n\leq 6$ a game can end in a draw, though on the 6-by-6 board draws are pretty rare.
+On a n-by-n board for $n\leq 6$ a game can end in a draw, though on the 6-by-6 board the draws are pretty rare.
 In fact, originally, a puzzle proposed by M.Gardner was to find at least one drawing position on such a board.
-A complete answer to that puzzle (can be found by a simple backtracking algorithm) is that there are 24 6-by-6 draws in total, which can be obtained by rotations and reflections of the following 3 configurations:
+A complete answer to that puzzle (which can be found by a simple backtracking algorithm) is that there are 24 6-by-6 draws in total, which can be obtained by rotations and reflections of the following 3 configurations:

 <div align="center">
   <img src="draw_0.png" width="250px"/>